NatsuFlatWhite/Raycity/README.md

 race finish - finish the race immediately

-wcolor 255 255 255 - You can change the color of the weather by entering a command to match the RGB values.
+wcolor R G B - You can change the color of the weather by entering a command to match the RGB values.

 run start - Ignore the count and start the extreme race